Total Live Articles: 385

 • Paired serum and urine osmolality findings (as above)

-• Urine concentrates with fluid deprivation (urine osmolality increases)
+• Urine concentrates (urine osmolality increases)

-Water deprivation test:
+Post-water deprivation test:

 Some key trends, but presented in a different way: